 Why color matters

-Welcome to a world where art meets artificial intelligence, a place where creativity is limitless and color is your best friend.
-If you’re new to the game of AI art creation with tools like Stable Diffusion and Midjourney, you’re in for a treat.
-Color palettes are the secret sauce that can turn a good piece into a great one.
-They are more than just a mix of shades, they set the tone, mood, and style of your digital masterpiece.
+Color is your best friend in AI art.
+If you’re new to creating with tools like Stable Diffusion and Midjourney, start here.
+A color palette can turn a good piece into a great one.
+It is a mix of shades that also sets the tone, mood, and style of your image.

-Whether you lean towards the bright spark of neon or the subtle allure of pastel shades, this guide will show you how to select and apply colors to elevate your artwork.
+Whether you lean towards the bright spark of neon or the subtle allure of pastel shades, this guide will show you how to select and apply colors that strengthen your artwork.

 Color theory primer